Matatika/dbt-tap-trello/README.md

 cat response.json | jq -c '.[]'
 ```

-Due to the way Trello API is structured, we decided to create two tables: `Trello_Boards` and `Trello_Cards` to make it possible to generate data for the preceding goals.
+Due to the way [Trello API](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/) is structured, we decided to create three tables: `Trello_Boards_tbl`, `Trello_Cards_tbl` and `Trello_list_tbl`.
+These tables were joined together to generate data for the preceding goals.